dcyoung/dcyoung.github.io/_pages/about.md

 excerpt: Learn about me, my current endeavors, research interest areas, and the motive behind this personal blog.
 ---

-I am a systems thinker and passionate Machine Learning Engineer applying research to products.
-I hold multiple engineering degrees and have worked in diverse fields including Bio-medical Research, Sensor Design and Manufacture, Robotics, Automation, Cloud Software and Document Processing.
+I am a passionate Machine Learning Engineer applying research to products.
+I leverage systems thinking and apply technology with intent to create tooling where none exists.
+I hold multiple engineering degrees with experience in diverse fields including Bio-medical Research, Sensor Design and Manufacture, Robotics, Automation, Cloud Software and Document Processing.

 **At Work**